hiromis/notes/Lesson5.md

 opt = optim.SGD(model.parameters(), lr, momentum=0.9)
 ```

-Mmentum 0.9 is really common.
+Momentum 0.9 is really common.
 It's so common it's always 0.9 (just about) four basic stuff.
 So that's how you do SGD with momentum.
 And again I didn't show you some simplified version, I showed you "the" version.
 That is SGD.
 Again you can write your own.
 Try it out.
 That would be a great assignment would be to take lesson 2 SGD and add momentum to it; or even the new notebook we've got MNIST, get rid of the `optim.` and write your own update function with momentum.

 ### RMSProp [[1:53:30](https://youtu.be/uQtTwhpv7Ew?t=6810)]